Linda Connolly

 Linda Connolly, Ormskirk, Lancs (born 30 April 1952) is a former pair skater who represented Great Britain.
 With partner Colin Taylforth, she finished 9th at the 1971 European Figure Skating Championships and 14th at the 1972 Winter Olympics.

-Linda Connolly won the British pair's championship 3 times, first in 1965 at the age of 13 and then in 1970 & 1971 before going onto the European & Olympic championships.
+Linda Connolly won the British pairs' championship 3 times, first in 1965 at the age of 13, and then in 1970 & 1971 before going on to compete in the European & Olympic championships.